What is A3 Thinking?

 Actually, A3 is just a single report that will not help you solve problems like a magic wand.
 It is much more important for all involved parties to be dedicated to the process itself and communicate actively.

-Before you start with an A3 report, you need to be familiar that there are 3 major roles in the process:
+Before you begin with the formation of your own A3 reporting method, you need to be familiar that there are 3 major roles in the process:

 The owner is responsible for managing the process and maintaining the document.
 On the other hand, the owner needs to be advised and supervised by a mentor, who is experienced in problem-solving.